 Barrier (reaction, key item): Cast a barrier spell; Wit save to raise a magical shield to negate all damage from the attack – failing the save imposes damage disadvantage on the target’s attack (Fatigue)

 Seiðr spear (spell): Propel a spear of pure energy; strike your foe with the spear for d10 damage, 60’ range (Fatigue)

-New tabletop role-playing gamer Amy wants to create a character in Runecairn.
+New tabletop role-playing gamer Amy wants to create an Adventurer in Runecairn.

 Amy starts by rolling on the female names table and gets 54, Lind.
 Amy likes the sounds so decides to keep it.

-Amy doesn’t know much about Lind at this point, so she rolls on the character traits tables and gets the following results:
+Amy doesn’t know much about Lind at this point, so she rolls on the Adventurer traits tables and gets the following results:

 She’s brawny, with dark skin, braided hair, and a sharp face.
 She’s eloquent, ambitious, and deceitful.

 Lind is starting to take shape in Amy’s mind.